 WinSCP drag&drop shell extension is extension of the operation system (or rather Windows Explorer).
 It allows you to drag files from WinSCP directly to any folder (Windows Explorer window).

 Note that with or without the extension you can always transfer files directly by dragging them between local and remote panels of Commander interface.
 In the latest beta version, you can drag files out of WinSCP even without the extension, but there are some limitations.

 A bug in Windows 10 version 1803 (April 2018 Update) breaks the extension.
 1644 The latest version of WinSCP, when running this version of Windows, uses a different mechanism to determine a drop target.
-Future versions of WinSCP will allow using this method on any version of Windows.
+The latest beta versions of WinSCP allows using this method on any version of Windows.

 The extension is installed by WinSCP installer by default (the portable WinSCP executable does not include the extension and it cannot be downloaded separately).

 Newly installed extension is loaded only the next time you log in to Windows.
 So you may need to restart your machine or log off and log in again to load it.1

 To check that the extension is loaded, run WinSCP and display Drag&drop page of Preferences window.

 To tell WinSCP to use the extension, select Determine drop target by dragging a fake file checkbox.
 Note that unselecting it (or rather selecting Download files via temporary folder checkbox) does not uninstall the extension.
 It will be still loaded into memory and will be loaded every time the operating system starts up.

 When the extension is enabled in WinSCP the only destination application you can drag files to is Windows Explorer (this includes Desktop).
 Of course you can still drag files within WinSCP.

 In addition, as the files are actually transferred directly to the target folder, not “dropped” on the target window, the Window Explorer will not place them on the spot, where you have dropped them.
 Instead they will appear on automatically selected position.